 What is Adderall?

-Adderall, approved by the FDA for ADHD in 1996, is a mixture of four different amphetamine salts - Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate - that is used to treat Attention Deficit Hyperactivity Disorder (ADHD).
+Adderall is a mixture of four different amphetamine salts - Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate - that is used to treat Attention Deficit Hyperactivity Disorder (ADHD).
 Treating ADHD with Adderall was approved by the FDA in 1996.

 How is Adderall taken?